 Musician Nataly Dawn regularly utilizes photos of herself with text overlaid.
 Although simple, pictures like these can be really powerful, but not necessarily something you want to seek out design help (or drop money) for.

-When you’re a creative business owner who’s making amazing art in the form of music, writing, podcasting, or essentially anything but graphic design, creating your own visual collateral can be a hair-tearing-out experience.
+When you’re making amazing art in the form of music, writing, podcasting, or essentially anything but graphic design, creating your own visual collateral can be a hair-tearing-out experience.

 We’re gonna save you a lot of trouble right now.

-Making graphics in Canva: intuitive, in-depth, and stupid simple
+Making graphics in Canva: intuitive, in-depth, and really simple

 There are a lot of in-browser graphics making apps out there, but I have yet to find one as intuitive and comprehensive as Canva.
 It solves a lot of problems that small businesses tend to run into, whether they’re creative or otherwise.

 And, not to toot my own horn here, but I think it’s valuable to add — by day, I’m the Creative Director at a boutique marketing agency based in Nashville, where we work with a lot of musicians and other artsy types.
-I use Canva as part of my day to day work tasks, and I highly recommend it to our clients.
+I use Canva pretty much daily, and I highly recommend it to our clients.